 "The driving experience in the Miata makes almost everything else feel like watered-down bullshit.
 It offers a nearly unmatched degree of pure fun; this is the only car I've ever driven where I didn't mind being stuck in Washington D.C. traffic."

 "I'm sure you're seeing that '99' up there and are a little incredulous.
 How can an archaic, bizarre car like this possibly get almost a perfect score?
 Nothing's ever scored that high!
-The answer's easy: because I really want it to.
-The only reason I'm not giving it a 100 is because I don't own it."
+The answer's easy: because I really want it to."

 "The E46 harkens back to a time before iDrive, before turbochargers, before engine sounds had to be piped in through the speakers by a computer, before touch screen infotainment systems, before Gran Coupes and GTs, before track apps, and before artificial-feeling electric steering."